khomch/khomch/README.md

 - Hi there!
 Thank you for visiting my page.
 - I'm looking for a job as a front-end developer.
 - My stack: JS, TS, React, Redux, Node.js, Jest, Sass.
 I've also worked with MobX, Storybook, Handlebars, MongoDB, Cypress, Docker, PostgreSQL.
+- Also I have 9 years experience in project management.
 - 📫 How to reach me: anton@khomchenko.com